 This paper also highlights the channels through which the costs of the Green Transition can be negated, namely via growth in other sectors of the economy.
-The model requires a massive, rapid expansion in the clean sector for this effect to occur purely as an internal transition from the fossil sector to the clean sector.
-However, extending the model to allow for the emergence of a clean energy sector in the fossil producing region would likely dampen some of the negative impacts in the fossil region.
-The results of the experiment emphasizing the non-energy sector suggest that resource-rich economies may benefit from diversifying away from energy production.
-Future work focusing on policy changes that boost productivity in order to offset the costs of the transition is needed.
-Alternatively, further work studying redistributive policies to compensate the low income households who are adversely impacted may yield further insights.
+Extending the model to allow for the emergence of a clean energy sector in the fossil producing region would likely dampen some of the negative impacts in the fossil region.
+Future work focusing on policy changes that boost productivity to offset the costs of the transition is needed.
+Alternatively, further work studying redistributive policies to compensate the low-income households who are adversely impacted may yield further insights.